GLOBAL ECONOMY-Global factory activity shrank in November but price pressures ease

-LONDON/TOKYO, Dec 1 (Reuters) - Factory output fell widely last month as slowing global demand and the impact of China's COVID-19 lockdowns weighed, although the downturn eased in Europe and activity in India actually picked up, surveys showed on Thursday.
+WASHINGTON/LONDON, Dec 1 (Reuters) - Global factory output fell widely last month with U.S. manufacturing activity contracting for the first time in 2-1/2 years and the impact of China's COVID-19 lockdowns weighing, although the downturn eased in Europe, surveys showed on Thursday.

-While the surveys indicated that factories in the euro zone still face a harsh winter it may not be as bad as initially feared and there were signs rampant inflationary pressures were abating.

-Inflation may have peaked, or be close to doing so, in many economies but steep price rises and increased borrowing costs as central banks tighten policy aggressively have left indebted consumers feeling the pinch and forcing them to cut spending.
+There were also encouraging signs that inflation may have peaked, or be close to doing so, in many economies as global demand ebbs, although steep price rises and increased borrowing costs as central banks tighten policy aggressively have left indebted consumers feeling the pinch and forcing them to cut spending.

+"Global consumers are reining back on spending on discretionary goods in a world of stagflation," said Duncan Wrigley at Pantheon Macroeconomics.

+The Federal Reserve is in the midst of what has become the fastest rate-hiking cycle since the early 1980s, as it battles inflation, raising the risks of a recession next year.

+Fed Chair Jerome Powell said on Wednesday the U.S. central bank could scale back the pace of its rate increases "as soon as December."
+The Fed has raised its policy rate by 375 basis points this year from near zero to a 3.75%-4.00% range.

+Elsewhere, while the surveys indicated that factories in the euro zone still face a harsh winter it may not be as bad as initially feared and there were indications rampant inflationary pressures were abating.

 The results highlighted Asia's darkening economic outlook for 2023, as China's lockdowns disrupt international supply and heighten fears of a further slump in its economy, the world's second-largest.